puppetlabs/puppetlabs-apache/README.md

 ####`apache::mod::ssl`

-Installs Apache SSL capabilities
+Installs Apache SSL capabilities and utilizes `ssl.conf.erb` template

 	class { 'apache::mod::ssl': }

+To *use* SSL with a virtual host, you must either set the`default_ssl_vost` parameter in `apache` to 'true' or set the `ssl` parameter in `apache::vhost` to 'true'.

 ####`apache::namevirtualhost`

-Enables IP-based hosting of a virtual host
+Enables named-based hosting of a virtual host

     class { 'apache::namevirtualhost`: }

-Declaring this class will create a `namevirtualhost.erb` file.
+Declaring this class will create a `namevirtualhost.erb` template.
 NameVirtualHost should always be either: `*`, `*:<port>`, `_default_:<port>`, `<ip>`, or `<ip>:<port>`.

 ###vhost

 The Apache module allows a lot of flexibility in the set up and configuration of virtual hosts.
 This flexibility is due, in part, to `vhost`'s setup as a defined resource type, which allows it to be evaluated multiple times with different parameters.

-It is also due, in part, to the wide range of parameters available for configuration within the `vhost` type framework.
+The base `apache` class is the best place to set your default values for your virtual hosts.
+The `vhost` defined type allows you to have specialized configurations for virtual hosts that have requirements outside of the defaults.
+If you have a series of specific configurations and *no* general defaults, make sure to set the base class default host to 'false'.

+    class { 'apache':
+      default_vhost => false,
+    }

 **Parameters within `vhost`:**